 Full body training requires a strong back and core stability.
 One way to avoid back pain is to massage these muscles regularly with a fascia roller.
 But don’t overdo it – make sure to massage slowly and carefully.
 When it starts to hurt, that’s when you should stop.

 Roll Yourself Fit

 Everyone who does physical exercise knows that stretching helps prevent sore muscles — it allows your muscles to recover after an intense workout.
 All too frequently, however, this knowledge doesn’t make its way into practice.
 Our daily life is stressful, and there is seldom time for thorough stretching.
-Taking 5 or 10 minutes for fascia roller exercises after the workout is easy to squeeze in and can be really helpful for recovery.
+Taking 5 or 10 minutes for foam roller exercises after the workout is easy to squeeze in and can be really helpful for recovery.

-How-To Video: Fascia Roller Exercises
+How-To Video: Foam Roller Exercises